Saulėtekis ave. 9, Ist building

 - Assoc. prof. dr. Regina Varnienė-Janssen

-- Assist. prof. dr. Vincas Grigas
+- Assoc. prof. dr. Vincas Grigas

 - Assist. prof. dr. Marija Prokopčik